 Series Review: Is this series worth your time?
 Does it get better as the novels progress?
 Or does it get worse?
 Find out below:

-Synopsis for The Raven Boys (from Goodreads):
+Synopsis for Darkest Night (from Goodreads):

-Book Order: Chronological
+Book Order: Connected but Chronological Events

-Heat Rating: cold
+Heat Rating: hot

 Point of View: Third Person, Multiple